-Congestion and safety needs, as well as coordination with other high-impact projects helped identify I-5, I-90 and SR 520 as the ideal locations for Active Traffic Management.
+Congestion and safety needs, as well as coordination with other high-impact projects helped identify I-5, I-90 and SR 520 as the ideal locations for Active Traffic and Demand Management.

 Northbound I-5 - Boeing Access Road to I-90

 This seven-mile corridor was selected because it experienced a significant number of collisions that resulted in or contributed to congestion.
 This section of I-5 also contains several areas where lanes are reduced there are on- and off-ramps that cause significant lane changes and speed variations.
 The Alaskan Way Viaduct Replacement project is expected to cause additional congestion on I-5 in this area.
-Active Traffic Management on I-5 was funded by the viaduct replacment project to help ease traffic impacts.
-The cost for this work was approximately $22.5 million.
+Active Traffic and Demand Management on I-5 was funded by the viaduct replacement project to help ease traffic impacts.
+The cost for this work was approximately $23 million.
 This system was activated on Aug.
 10, 2010.

 SR 520 and I-90 Cross-lake corridors between Seattle and Bellevue